trydionel/git-pivotal/readme.markdown

     2 git-pick:1234567-testing %

 ###Git Finish
-When on a feature branch, this command will close the associated story in Pivotal Tracker, merge the branch into the develop branch and remove the feature branch.
+When on a feature branch, this command will close the associated story in Pivotal Tracker, merge the branch into the master branch and remove the feature branch.

     3 git-pick:1234567-testing % git finish
     Marking Story 1234567 as finished...
-    Merging 1234567-testing into develop
+    Merging 1234567-testing into master
     Removing 1234567-testing branch
-    4 git-pick:develop %
+    4 git-pick:master %

 ##Installation
 To install git-pivotal, simply run